ChicoRao/nihon-go/README.md

 A simple web application to practice Japanese

-Created with React.js, Node.js, and Firebase
+Created with React.js
+Hosted on Github